Senior Citizens Can Go to College for Free or Cheap in All 50 States

 California State University waives all tuition and dramatically reduces campus fees for residents age 60 or older.

 Students age 55 and older may attend class on a space-available basis at Colorado State University.
 There is no tuition fee, but visitors don’t get credit for attending class.
+It is up to the instructor how participation and grading of assignments and tests are handled.

 At the University of Colorado Denver, persons aged 60 and above may enroll on a no-credit basis to attend up to two classes per semester as auditors when space is available.
+(Courses with a lab component are excluded, as are computer courses.)

 Residents 62 and up may attend state colleges, including community colleges, for free on a space-available basis.